Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 You can set up the pixel by clicking on “pixels” under the event manager in your Ad manager.

 Click on add new data source, select Facebook pixel, and set that up.
 While doing that, either select manually install event code or connect to a platform.

 To connect it to your website, you can either copy the code to your header, upload the code extension to your ecommerce platform (through connect to a partner platform), or connect using a plugin.
 The other two are explanatory – FB also has clear tutorials on them.
 For the plugin:

-- Install Pixel app in your online store (Pixel Caffeine for WordPress)
+- Install the Pixel app in your online store (Pixel Caffeine for WordPress)

-- Copy the Pixel ID from FB and paste it in the plugin
+- Copy the Pixel ID from FB and paste it into the plugin

 For a start, SEO plugins are necessary.
 You want to set up your metadata, canonicals, format, verify Google Search Console, etc. If you’re using WooCommerce, there are a ton of them.
 Use one that allows you to configure the settings of your sitemap – what goes in there and set different ones if you want.
 Yoast or SEOPress will do the trick.